bovacu/RDEAndroid/sdl/jni/SDL/docs/README-gdk.md

 The included `VisualC-GDK/SDL.sln` solution includes the following targets for the Gaming.Desktop.x64 configuration:

-* SDL2 (DLL) - This is the typical SDL2.dll, but for Gaming.Desktop.x64.
+* SDL3 (DLL) - This is the typical SDL3.dll, but for Gaming.Desktop.x64.
-* SDL2main (lib) - This contains a drop-in implementation of `WinMain` that is used as the entry point for GDK programs.
 * tests/testgamecontroller - Standard SDL test program demonstrating controller functionality.
 * tests/testgdk - GDK-specific test program that demonstrates using the global task queue to login a user into Xbox Live.
   *NOTE*: As of the June 2022 GDK, you cannot test user logins without a valid Title ID and MSAAppId.
 You will need to manually change the identifiers in the `MicrosoftGame.config` to your valid IDs from Partner Center if you wish to test this.
-* tests/testsprite2 - Standard SDL test program demonstrating sprite drawing functionality.
+* tests/testsprite - Standard SDL test program demonstrating sprite drawing functionality.

 If you set one of the test programs as a startup project, you can run it directly from Visual Studio.